tony/github-exercise/README.rst

 Moving this forward
 -------------------

+Deployment:

-- Deployment of CSS and JS a way to push to a production environment.
-This can be done via ``fabric`` in python, or a script in node.
-It can be done via pushing to a real server via ``sftp``, or by pushing to an ``s3`` or ``cdn`` bucket.
+- Fabric: Deployment of CSS and JS a way to push to a production environment.
+This can be done via ``fabric`` in python.
+Requires python.
+- S3 / gulp push: pushing to a real server via ``sftp``, or by pushing to an ``s3`` or ``cdn`` bucket.

+Swappability of frameworks:

 - This could use any framework.
 For instance, it could use `SASS bootstrap`_ (which is an official port).
 Also, it could use `zurb`_ foundation..

+Production speed improvements:

+- `jQuery` can support custom builds.
+- `Lo-Dash` (a.k.a. `lodash`_) can support custom builds.

 [1] Permissive licenses are freely available to reuse for our purposes.
 Using viral licensed software (LGPL, GPLv2/3) can trigger complicated